 Planning the curriculum

 The foundation stage staff meet as a team to plan medium term and weekly plans following the statutory framework for the EYFS.
 Children’s interests and fascinations are used to inform both medium and weekly plans.

 The medium term planning takes place on a termly basis and links to topics.
 Learning objectives are identified according to the stage of development that the children are at.
 Each week teaching staff complete weekly plans, outlining child initiated, adult directed and adult led activities across the curriculum.
 Activities are differentiated to support and challenge children’s learning according to their needs and abilities.
 As part of the daily routine children chose where they would like to work (play), work in both large and small groups and complete adult /directed led tasks.
 Staff closely observe individual’s likes, dislikes, personal interests and strengths and use this to inform future planning.

-There are nine subjects that must be taught.
+We follow the National Curriculum, within this there are nine subjects that must be taught.
 These are identified as ‘Core subjects’ or ‘Foundation subjects’.
 The ‘Core subjects’ are English, Mathematics, Science and ICT.

 The ‘Foundation subjects’ are History, Geography, Art and Design, Physical Education, Music, RE, PSHE & C and Design Technology.

 All children have daily literacy and numeracy sessions and we consider it to be one of our highest priorities that children leave school with secure basic skills which will serve them well in the future.

 The following document outlines how we approach teaching children to read.